AnaGalhoz37/Multi-Omics_PD/README.md

 This project was conducted in [R software](https://www.r-project.org).
 As mention previously, here we present one of the bioinformatic pipelines available in our manuscript (framework A), in the `R Scripts/` folder.
 However, for the other bioinformatic methodology (framework B), please revert to this [GitHub page](https://github.com/gauravj49/BulkRnaseqDE).

+Bear in mind, here is only provided an adaptation of the original source code.

 All the necessary R package dependencies are

 * ggplot2